 There is a near-linear relationship between cumulative CO2 emissions and the increase in global mean surface air temperature (GSAT) caused by CO2 over the course of this century for global warming levels up to at least 2°C relative to pre-industrial (high confidence).
 Halting global warming would thus require global net anthropogenic CO2 emissions to become zero.
 The ratio between cumulative CO2 emissions and the consequent GSAT increase, which is called the transient climate response to cumulative emissions of CO2 (TCRE), likely falls in the 1.0°C–2.3°C per 1000 PgC range.
 The narrowing of this range compared to AR5 is due to a better integration of evidence across the science in this assessment.
 Beyond this century, there is low confidence that the TCRE remains an accurate predictor of temperature changes in scenarios of very low or net negative CO2 emissions because of uncertain Earth system feedbacks that can result in further warming or a path-dependency of warming as a function of cumulative CO2 emissions. {5.4, 5.5.1}

 Mitigation requirements over this century for limiting maximum warming to specific levels can be quantified using a carbon budget that relates cumulative CO2 emissions to global mean temperature increase (high confidence).
 For the period 1850–2019, a total of 655 ± 65 PgC (2390 ± 240 GtCO2) of anthropogenic CO2 has been emitted.
 Remaining carbon budgets (starting from 1 January 2020) for limiting warming to 1.5°C, 1.7°C, and 2.0°C are 140 PgC (500 GtCO2), 230 PgC (850 GtCO2) and 370 PgC (1350 GtCO2), respectively, based on the 50th percentile of TCRE.
 For the 67th percentile, the respective values are 110 PgC (400 GtCO2), 190 PgC (700 GtCO2) and 310 PgC (1150 GtCO2).
 These remaining carbon budgets may vary by an estimated ± 60 PgC (220 GtCO2) depending on how successfully future non-CO2 emissions can be reduced.
-Since AR5 and SR1.5, estimates have undergone methodological improvements, resulting in larger, yet consistent estimates. {5.5.2, 5.6; Figure 5.31; Table 5.8}
+Since the IPCC Fifth Assessment Report (AR5) and the Special Report on Global Warming of 1.5°C (SR1.5), estimates have undergone methodological improvements, resulting in larger, yet consistent estimates. {5.5.2, 5.6; Figure 5.31; Table 5.8}

 Several factors affect the precise value of remaining carbon budgets, including estimates of historical warming, future emissions from thawing permafrost, and variations in projected non-CO2 warming.
 Remaining carbon budget estimates can increase or decrease by 150 PgC (550 GtCO2, likely range) due to uncertainties in the level of historical warming, and by an additional ± 60 PgC (±220 GtCO, likely range) due to geophysical uncertainties surrounding the climate response to non-CO2 emissions such as CH4, N2O, and aerosols.
-Permafrost thaw is included in the estimates together with other feedbacks that are often not captured by models.
+Permafrost thaw is included in the estimates, together with other feedbacks that are often not captured by models.
 Despite the large uncertainties surrounding the quantification of the effects of additional Earth system feedback processes, such as emissions from wetlands and permafrost thaw, these feedbacks represent identified additional amplifying risk factors that scale with additional warming and mostly increase the challenge of limiting warming to specific temperature thresholds.
 These uncertainties do not change the basic conclusion that global CO2 emissions would need to decline to at least net zero to halt global warming. {5.4, 5.5.2}

 Biogeochemical Implications of Carbon Dioxide Removal and Solar Radiation Modification